hakimjonas/valar/README.md

 1. **New ValidationObserver trait** for observing validation outcomes
 2. **New valar-translator module** for internationalization support
 3. **Enhanced ValarSuite** with improved testing utilities
-4. **Reworked macros** for better performance and modern Scala 3 features
+4. **Reworked inline metaprogramming** for better performance and modern Scala 3 features
 5. **MiMa checks** to ensure binary compatibility

 To upgrade to v0.5.0, update your build.sbt: